-I’ve always heard “you can’t make a silk purse out of a sow’s ear.”
+I’ve always heard “You can’t make a silk purse out of a sow’s ear.”
 Likewise, you can’t make extraordinary leather products from less than extraordinary leather.
 It all begins with the leather.
 We use primarily full-grain American Steerhide and full-grain American Buffalo that is vegetable and hand-tanned especially for us at a small, local tannery.
 Our other leathers include Italian Bridle Leather and American Alligator hides.

 What We Are and What We’re Not